lmcinnes/umap/doc/supervised.rst

 case; the pants, t-shirts and bags both retained their shape and internal structure; etc. The second point to note is that we have also retained the global structure.
-While the individual classes have been cleanly seprated from one another, the inter-relationships among the classes have been preserved: footwear classes are all near one another;
+While the individual classes have been cleanly separated from one another, the inter-relationships among the classes have been preserved: footwear classes are all near one another;
 trousers and bags are at opposite sides of the plot; and the arc of pullover, shirts, t-shirts and dresses is still in place.